Industry split emerges over biofuels' indirect impact

 The European Commission is debating how to address ILUC within its target to increase biofuel use to about 10 percent of all road fuels by 2020, from less than three percent now.

-If EU rules penalize individual biofuels for their specific ILUC emissions, ePURE members such as Spanish ethanol producer Abengoa and Danish enzymes producer Novozymes stand to benefit at the expense of biodiesel producers.
+If EU rules penalise individual biofuels for their specific ILUC emissions, ePURE members such as Spanish ethanol producer Abengoa and Danish enzymes producer Novozymes (NZYMb.CO) stand to benefit at the expense of biodiesel producers.

-Internal minutes of a meeting between Oettinger and Hedegaard in July suggested that the Commission was planning to delay direct rules on ILUC in favor of an indirect approach that penalizes all biofuels equally.
+Internal minutes of a meeting between Oettinger and Hedegaard in July suggested that the Commission was planning to delay direct rules on ILUC in favour of an indirect approach that penalises all biofuels equally.

 Such an approach is seen as a way of protecting farmers' incomes in top rapeseed producers Germany and France, and safeguarding existing investments in the bloc's biodiesel sector.

-But critics of such an approach say that despite the scientific uncertainty surrounding ILUC modeling, the EU's policy should differentiate between the least and most harmful biofuels.
+But critics of such an approach say that despite the scientific uncertainty surrounding ILUC modelling, the EU's policy should differentiate between the least and most harmful biofuels.